Book of Jasher (Jacob Ilive): Details

 The provenance of the text was immediately suspect: the eighth-century cleric Alcuin could not have produced a translation in the English of the King James Bible.
 There is an introductory account by Alcuin of his discovery of the manuscript in Persia and its history since the time of Jasher, and a commendation by John Wycliffe.

 Reception

-The supposed lost book was declared an obvious hoax by the Monthly Review in the December of the year of publication, and the printer Jacob Ilive was sentenced in 1756 to three years in jail for this fraud and for his radical anti-religious pamphlets.
+The supposed lost book was declared an obvious hoax by the Monthly Review in the December of the year of publication.

+The printer Jacob Ilive was sentenced in 1756 to three years' imprisonment with hard labour in the House of Correction at Clerkenwell, for writing, printing, and publishing the anonymous pamphlet Some Remarks on the excellent Discourses lately published by a very worthy Prelate by a Searcher after Religious Truth (1754).
+The pamphlet was declared to be "a most blasphemous book", for denying the divinity of Jesus Christ and revealed religion.
+Ilive remained in jail until 1758, spending time writing.

-In 1829, a slightly revised and enlarged edition was published in Bristol, provoking attacks against it.
+In 1829, a slightly revised and enlarged edition of the Book of Jasher was published in Bristol, provoking attacks against it.
 Photographic reproduction of this 1829 edition was published in 1934 by the Rosicrucians in San Jose, California, who declared it an inspired work.